José Torres (boxer): Professional career

-He debuted as a professional in 1958 with a first-round knockout of George Hamilton in New York.
-Twelve wins in a row followed, ten of them by knockout (including wins over contenders Ike Jenkins and Al Andrews), after which he was able to make his San Juan debut against Benny Paret, a future world welterweight champion from Cuba.
-Torres and Paret fought to a ten-round draw, and in 1960, Torres went back to campaigning in New York, where he scored three wins that year, all by decision, including two over Randy Sandy.
+He professionally debuted in 1958 with a first-round knockout of George Hamilton in New York.
+Twelve wins in a row followed, ten of them by knockout (including wins over contenders Ike Jenkins and Al Andrews).
+Afterward, he made his San Juan debut against Benny Paret, a future world welterweight champion from Cuba, in which Torres and Paret fought to a ten-round draw.
+In 1960, Torres went back to campaigning in New York, where he scored three wins that year, all by decision, including two over Randy Sandy.

 In 1961, Torres made his hometown debut with a four-round knockout win in a rematch with Hamilton at Ponce.
 He had six more fights that year, winning all of them by knockout.

 Torres kept his knockout streak alive through 1962 with three more knockout wins but, in 1963, he suffered his first loss, being stopped in five by Cuba's Florentino Fernández, the only boxer ever to beat Torres by a knockout as a professional.
-After that setback, Torres went back to training and had one more fight that year, and that time around, he was able to beat another top contender in Don Fullmer, Gene Fullmer's brother, with a ten-round decision win in New Jersey.
+After that setback, Torres went back to training and had one more fight that year.
+That time around, he was able to beat another top contender in Don Fullmer, Gene Fullmer's brother, with a ten-round decision win in New Jersey.

-In 1964, Torres beat a group of name boxers, including Jose Gonzalez, Walker Simmons (twice), Frankie Olivera, Gomeo Brennan and former world Middleweight champion Carl Olson (Bobo), taken out in one round.
-After this, Torres was ranked number 1 among Light Heavyweight challengers, and his title shot would soon arrive.
+In 1964, Torres beat a group of name boxers, including Jose Gonzalez, Walker Simmons (twice), Frankie Olivera, Gomeo Brennan, and former world Middleweight champion Carl ("Bobo") Olson, who was taken out in one round.
+After this, Torres was ranked number one among Light-Heavyweight challengers.

-It happened in 1965 at Madison Square Garden.
-Torres defeated the International Boxing Hall Of Fame member, and World Light Heavyweight champion Willie Pastrano.
-In so doing, Torres became the third Puerto Rican world boxing champion in history and the first Latin American to win the world Light Heavyweight title, knocking Pastrano out in round nine.
-Later that year, he fought a non-title bout versus Tom McNeeley (father of former Mike Tyson rival Peter McNeeley) in San Juan, winning a ten-round decision.
+His title shot arrived in 1965 at Madison Square Garden.
+Torres defeated the International Boxing Hall Of Fame member and World Light Heavyweight champion Willie Pastrano.
+In doing so, Torres became the third Puerto Rican world boxing champion in history and the first Latin American to win the world Light Heavyweight title, knocking Pastrano out in round nine.
+Later that year, he fought a non-title bout versus Tom McNeeley (father of former Mike Tyson rival, Peter McNeeley) in San Juan, winning a ten-round decision.

 In 1966, he successfully defended his crown three times, with 15-round decisions over Wayne Thornton and Eddie Cotton and a two-round knockout of Chic Calderwood.
 In his next defense, however, he would lose it to another Hall Of Fame member, Nigeria's Dick Tiger, by a decision in 15 rounds.

-In 1967, he and Tiger had a rematch, and Torres lost a 15-round decision again.
+In 1967, he and Tiger had a rematch, with Torres losing a 15-round decision again.
 Many fans thought he should have won it that time, and as a consequence, a large riot followed the fight.

-After his second defeat to Tiger, Torres only fought twice more, retiring after 1969.
+After his second defeat to Tiger, Torres only fought twice more (against Bob Dunlop in 1968 and Charley "Devil" Green in 1969), retiring after 1969.